TobiasVanDyk/Atari600XL-Upgrades/README.md

 3. Unsolder one 33 ohm resistor pin R36
 4. Add 3 jumper wires (yellow, red and blue in photo)

-The schematic of the RAM upgrade is as below - I LOVE ASCII schematics.
+The schematic of the RAM upgrade is as below - **I LOVE ASCII schematics**.

 <p align="left">
 <img src="64kRAMUpgrade.jpg" width="764" />